surniaulula/wpsso/readme.txt

 	* Refactored the WpssoMessages->get() method a slight speed improvement.
 Please note that 'wpsso_tooltip_\*' filters have been renamed to 'wpsso_messages_tooltip_\*' (adjust your filter hooks accordingly).

 == Upgrade Notice ==

+= 3.11.0 =

+2015/10/09 Added a French language (fr_FR) translation.
+Added a check to detect image IDs within class names.
+Small fixes and a slight performance improvement.

 = 3.10.3 =